Adult social care market position statement

 Residential care

-In November 2021 the council went out to tender for a new residential and nursing care home framework.
-The new service specification outlines a number of key outcomes expected of providers whilst also outlining the support available from health and social care partners to enable providers to deliver against these.
-The current contract can be extended up to the 31 March 2027.
+In November 2021, the Council went out to tender for a new residential and nursing care home framework.
+The service specification outlines a number of key outcomes expected of providers, alongside the support available from health and social care partners to enable providers to deliver against these.
+The current contract will be extended to its maximum term, ending on 31 March 2028.

-39 care homes operate under the current framework which remains open to new applications.
+40 care homes operate under the current framework, which remains open to new applications.

-Barnsley has generally had an oversupply of residential beds within the market, with current occupancy rates averaging at around 85% as at March 25.
+Barnsley continues to have an oversupply of residential beds within the market, with current occupancy rates remaining around 85%.

 Capacity